Clock Icon

 Establish Mutual Aid Agreements

-Mutual Aid Agreements should be in writing and signed by representatives of each agency involved.
-They also need to be reviewed annually or if there are any significant changes made with any of the participating agencies.
+Mutual Aid Agreements should be documented in writing and signed by representatives from all participating agencies.
+These agreements also need to be reviewed on an annual basis, or whenever significant changes occur within any of the participating agencies.

 Gather Resources